 For its part, AT&T said only that it just received the decision and is “digesting it.”
 Added a spokesman, “We will be closely studying the ruling and considering all of our options.”
 The decision, he added, does not affect the launch of the iPhone because it is a GSM/EDGE-based phone that doesn’t incorporate the infringing chipset.

 Qualcomm has already digested the decision and got indigestion.
 The action “will harm U.S. consumers, impact public safety and national security and harm the U.S. economy by stunting mobile broadband deployment,” the company stated unequivocally.
 On top of that, Qualcomm said it has worked with partners on affordable new phone designs that improve the performance and accuracy of cellphones’ GPS features in emergency situations.

-The ban differs from the ban suggested by an ITC administrative law judge, who sought to ban the importation of infringing phones without a grandfather clause but with exceptions for PDA phones, QWERTY-keypad-equipped phones and PC cards.
+The ban differs from the ban suggested by an ITC administrative law judge, who sought to ban the importation of the infringing phones without a grandfather clause but with exceptions for PDA-phones, QWERTY-keypad-equipped phones, and PC cards.